 How to release the tart from the pan:

-To release the baked and cooled tart from the pan, set it on an object that’s smaller in diameter than the tart pan.
-I usually just use an upside down bowl like in the photo below.
-That way the rim of the tart pan will basically just fall down.
+- Set the baked and cooled tart in the pan on an upside down bowl as pictured in the photo below.
+The rim of the tart pan will come off automatically.

 How to serve the tart: